physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/icg-ensemble-module.md

 ---

 # Metrics
-The auto-generated table belows lists all the metrics produced by the {{ page.title }} module.
+The auto-generated table below lists all the metrics produced by the {{ page.title }} module.

 {% include metrics-table.html id="metrics" %}